-When we see any object, we can see the smooth surface but when the same object is viewed under a microscope, it can seen that even the smooth appearing object has rough edges.
-Tiny hills and grooves can be seen through the microscope and they are known as irregularities of the surface.
+When we see any object, we can see the smooth surface but when the same object is viewed under a microscope, it can be seen that even the smooth appearing object has rough edges.
+Tiny hills and grooves can be seen through the microscope, and they are known as irregularities of the surface.

 So, when one object is moved over the other, these irregularities on the surface get entangled giving rise to friction.
 More the roughness, more will the irregularities and greater will be the force applied.

 - Friction depends on the roughness or smoothness of the surfaces that are in contact.